CMT (American TV channel)

-Country Music Television, often abbreviated to CMT, is an American pay TV network that launched on March 5, 1983.
+Country Music Television (CMT) is an American pay TV network that launched on March 5, 1983.
 It is currently owned by Paramount Skydance Corporation through the MTV Entertainment Group unit of its networks division.
 CMT was the first nationally available channel devoted to country music and country music videos, with its programming also including concerts, specials, and biographies of country music stars.

 Over time, the network's programming expanded to incorporate original lifestyle and reality programming, and acquired sitcoms.
 As of December 2023, CMT is available to approximately 56 million pay television households in the United States; down from its 2011 peak of 93 million households.
 The channel's headquarters are located at the Paramount Pictures lot in Los Angeles, and has additional offices in Nashville, Tennessee.

 History

 Early years (1983–1997)

-Logo used during the 1990s and 2000s.

 CMTV, an initialism for Country Music Television, was founded by Glenn D. Daniels, the owner of Video World Productions in Hendersonville, Tennessee.
 Daniels put together the ownership group of Telestar Corporation and the Blinder Robinson & Company investment bank in a three-way split.
 Daniels also served as the program director and the first president of the network.
 The network launched on March 5, 1983, at 6:19 p.m.
 CT, beating its chief competitor, The Nashville Network, to air by two days.
 The first video clip to air on CMT was Faron Young's 1971 hit "It's Four in the Morning".
 The following summer, MTV (which would be acquired by Viacom 16 years later) filed a trademark infringement lawsuit over the initials CMTV, and the network changed its name to simply CMT.

 In 1991, Opryland USA and its owner Gaylord Entertainment Company acquired CMT in a $34 million deal.
 The network was sold by a group led by radio station owner Robert Sillerman, record producer James Guercio and Nyhl L Henson.
 Opryland USA and owner Gaylord also owned CMT's competitor The Nashville Network.
 In October 1992, CMT launched its first international channel, CMT Europe, as part of the Sky Multichannels package.
 In July 1995, CMT launched its Brazilian version in association with Grupo Abril's TVA.
 By 1998, Gaylord reported $10 million in losses from CMT Europe and decided to cease broadcasting the network on March 31, 1998.
 Gaylord had planned to emulate the successful model created by E!, by selling large programming blocks to other European channels, but these plans never occurred.

 On October 1, 1994, CMT made its first major format change by adding several new music-oriented programs.
 In 1995, CMT dropped all videos by Canadian artists without U.S. record contracts in response to the network being replaced in Canada by Calgary, Alberta-based New Country Network.
 By March 1996, CMT had eventually returned the dropped videos to its playlist after reaching an agreement to acquire a 20% ownership of New Country Network, relaunching it as a domestic version of CMT.